samkitchen94/canvas-editor-tech-test/README.md

 - Next I have focused on the scale feature.
 I have added a scale up feature but it will duplicate all the coloured in pixels - not sure of a way around this.

+- Attempted to add the reamining features but unable to due to time constraints - please see the section below for details on my though process for these and what I would have done had I had more time.

+- Finally, I have tried to cover error messages for edge cases - trying to keep refactoring the app as well as I go so that everything still follows the SRP.

 ## Edge cases to be considered
 - User cannot build a canvas larger than 250 or smaller than 1.
 - User cannot clear a canvas if one hasn't been created.
 - User cannot use lowercase commands.
 - Errors for incorrect format eg using letters when numbers should be used and vice versa.
 - Error for when user tries to colour in coordinates for the canvas that don't exist.

 ## Things I have been unable to add in
 - I have struggled to test the help menu - I could copy the entire output into the tests and say "expect { canvas_editor.choose_selection("?") }.to output.." but this seems unnecessary - and I'm unable to use the rspec matcher include.

+- I have been unable to add the fill functionality to this app.
+If I had more time I would have looked into recursion more to solve this as this is key to making sure that the method fills in the other pixels around it.
+I understand that the method should run itself with the pixels before and after it, but I have been unable to do this due to time constraints.

+- I have been unable to add a scale down feature for if the user enters a percentage less than 100 due to time constraints.